avereon/seenc/README.md

  * target - The local file system target (can use variables)

 ## Repository Parameters
- * org - The GitHub organization name as seen in the URL
+ * orgs - The GitHub organization names as seen in the URL
- * account - The Bitbucket account name as seen in the URL
+ * accounts - The Bitbucket account names as seen in the URL
- * project - The Bitbucket project name as seen in the URL
+ * projects - The Bitbucket project names as seen in the URL

 ## Variables
 Any of the configuration or repository parameters can be used as replacement